chalastanis/elearnity/readme.txt

 You can change the links for the lessons when you complete the hours for one of them.

-It runs in loops of 30 minutes so you just have to run it once and leave it as long as it needed for each lesson (etc 20 hours for html5).
+It runs in loops of 30 minutes so you just have to run it once and leave it as long as it needed for each lesson (ex.
+20 hours for html5).